hannahilea/hannahilea.github.io/blog/houseplant-programming/src.md

 - **Knowledge sharing**: I love reading about other people's houseplant projects.
 While I occasionally take code cuttings for my own home, mostly I just want to wander around and admire their houseplants and learn more about the woes they encountered when figuring out how to help their code/plants thrive.

-  I do not need to propagate someone's houseplant [code] in my own home order to admire it; I can learn to consider a different fertilizer or communication protocol without transplanting their program into my own home.
+  I do not need to propagate someone's houseplant [code] in my own home in order to admire it; I can learn to consider a different fertilizer or communication protocol without transplanting their program into my own home.

 - **Capitalism**: One person's houseplants are another person's plant nursery.
 One person's houseplant code is another person's B2B SaaS product.
 Enough said.